CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/Fanácrio/Fanácrio.md

 Leodelphian assassins are called “Fangs”
 Uhtred is a street rat.
 Is an orphan.
 Byoka was a friend from the orphanage, they were family.
 Uhtred went to Reddwall (Story of the Blood Princess).
 Saw Byoka in Reddwall a few days before.
 Finnan kamikaze during terrorist. {Caught stealing food from a rich man.} Byoka is the one wielding the terrorist, Brightkin cant die, but there is a price to be paid or a gift in some due, every time they come back, a part of them dies and is replaced with aspects of the brightlord.
-The war is at a standhill, buildiung up reserves at the Crimson Hills.
+The war is at a standhill, building up reserves at the Crimson Hills.
 Reddland deployed a new strategy.item, a runecraft mechanical contraption, which resulted in a devastating loss for the empire.
 Why do you live here in such an awful territory for kikki?
 I am aiding those who have brought me life.
 I have loyalty, unlike some kikki who have lost their way.
 Mercenary is over his head, bound by his master.
 Seaspeak to unlock the collar.
 Cult of amon meeting place
 If a humanoid/monster who does not have Kikimora blood wields the Mask of Ah-lat, the wielder must make a level 5 willpower check.
 If failed, the mask breaks into their mind, dealing a level 3 mental injury.
 If the wielder failed the first willpower check, they then must make another level 5 willpower check.
 If they fail, the mask severs the bonds holding their mind together, leaving them a husk of what they were.
 Finally, the mask dominates the wielder’s body .
 The mask breaks, tears, and rearranges the wielder's body, to form that of a kikimora worker.

-Fanacrio needs to keep the group together.
+Fanácrio needs to keep the group together.
 A tactical advantage to keep a bigger group then lose people.
 Frame everything, as the group.

 ## Appearance

 Age: 17

-Race: Chititinkin
+Race: Chitinkin

 Height: 5'11''